mshwery/mattshwery.com/_posts/articles/2013-12-20-Placeholders-in-Sass.md

 title: Placeholders in Sass
 ---

 You should be using a preprocessor.
+But I won't argue with you about it if you aren't using one.
+These are some thoughts on why I love using a CSS preprocessor, and my flavor of choice is Sass.

 ### Hand-craft is flawed